velartrill/velartrill.github.io/orig/inbound.md

 "Yeah."

 "Well, I…" Sashuan hesitates.
 "You know, I don't know.
-I'm barely involved with the penal process.
+I'm barely involved with the penal process, it mostly sees to itself.
 Why do you ask?"

 Jasmine shrugs.
 "No reason."